garyhouston/jpegsegs/README.md

 jpegsegsprint prints the markers and segment lengths in a JPEG file, including multiple images encoded with Multi-Picture Format (MPF) where present.

-jpegsegscopy unpacks and repacks JPEG file, making a copy that should be functionally identical, although not necessarily byte identical.
+jpegsegscopy unpacks and repacks a JPEG file, making a copy that should be functionally identical, although not necessarily byte identical.
 It also supports MPF.

 jpegsegsstrip makes a copy of a JPEG file with all COM, APP and JPG segments removed.
 Anything after the first EOI marker, including MPF additional images, is also removed.